-Five ways to turn a Downturn into an Opportunity Sunda = 16 b The Grocer's Recession Playbook: Five ways to turn a Downturn into an Opportunity
+Five ways to turn a Downturn into an Opportunity The Grocer's Recession Playbook:

+Five ways to turn a Downturn into an Opportunity

 Operating a retail business today brings a huge set of challenges.
 From historic inflation, to crippling supply chain disruptions, to rapidly evolving customer needs, retailers in every sector face an unprecedented set of headwinds.
-With the Consumer Price Index increasing over 7% from last year, consumers are feeling the pressures of escalating costs even as the Fed's aggressive approach appears to be finally having an impact.
-Most experts concur that the writing is on the wall, with nearly 70% of economists agreeing that a recession is looming as we begin 2023, according to a survey cited by Fortune1.
+With the Consumer Price Index increasing over 8% from last year, consumers are feeling the pressures of escalating costs, even as the Fed takes steps to tackle inflation and forecasts more tough economic medicine in the future.
+Most experts concur that the writing is on the wall, with nearly 70% of economists agreeing that a recession is looming as we head into 2023, according to a recent survey cited by Fortune1.
 So, what does this mean for the retailer-and more specifically-the grocer?
 The good news is that people will always need groceries, and history tells us that cash-strapped shoppers will cut back on eating out in favor of home-cooked meals.
 The bad news is that while many grocers may have successfully dealt with recession before, the upcoming downturn will bring a new set of challenges.
-In this article, our team of experts discusses how grocers can apply lessons from the past to today's environment to not only weather the macroeconomic storm, but to thrive in it.